Raymond; a Fragment

 "Raymond; a Fragment" is a short Gothic story published in 1799.
-Signed under the pseudonym Juvenis, it was reprinted, plagiarized, and served as the inspiration for other Gothic tales; it likely was inspired by a 1796 Gothic story.
+Signed under the pseudonym Juvenis, it was reprinted, plagiarized, and served as the inspiration for other Gothic tales; it was likely inspired by a 1796 Gothic story.
 It is part of the genre of fragmentary writing, which uses supernatural motifs without explanation.

 Plot

 Raymond is sitting at his house following the abduction of his wife, Miranda, shortly after their marriage ceremony.
 He hears a woman screaming, and he grabs a sword and searches for her.
-He enters a ruined castle, and after looking through a succession of hallways and chambers (in one, he finds a skeleton wearing armor), happens upon a man carrying a bloody knife and a dead woman.
-After murdering the man, he discovers the woman is Miranda.
+He enters a ruined castle, and after looking through a succession of hallways and chambers (in one, he finds a skeleton wearing armor), he happens upon a man carrying a bloody knife across from a dead woman.
+After killing the man, he discovers the woman is Miranda.